lervag/apy/README.md

 * This is currently **WORK IN PROGRESS**, and there may still be some major changes.
-* The current goal is to be compatible with Anki 2.1.23.
-Version 0.1 should be relatively compatible with Anki 2.1.13.
-If you are on this version of Anki, then please don't update `apy` beyond 0.1.
+* The current version shoulb be compatible with Anki 2.1.23.
 * This script and its author(s) are not affiliated/associated with the main Anki project in any way.
 * Use this software entirely at your own risk.
 Frequent backups are encouraged.